saucelabs/sauce-school/codelabs/Module3_APITesting.md

 <img src="assets/API3.03E.png" alt="Generate a Test" width="550"/>

 The value of that variable depends on the location the **For Each** is at in the iteration.
-Here we set the value as `${\_1}`.
+Here we set the value as `${_1}`.
 This is saying “using the current location in the array”.
 Traversing an array is a bit of a larger topic, so we’ll get into that later.

 <img src="assets/API3.03F.png" alt="Generate a Test" width="550"/>

-Delete the component that was automatcially created after when you created the loop.
+Delete any components that were automatically created exist when you created the loop or generated the test that don't match with the final code at the bottom of this page.

 <img src="assets/API3.03G.png" alt="Generate a Test" width="550"/>

-Now you need to move the  **GET** component within the **for each** loop.
+Now you need to move (or create) a  **GET** component within the **for each** loop.
 You’ll notice we are using the `id` that we stored from the first **GET** call at the beginning of the test to populate into the second **GET** call within the loop.
 Each iteration of the **For Each** will call the current `id` in the **GET** call.

 <img src="assets/API3.03I.png" alt="Generate a Test" width="550"/>